Regularity of deficiency modules through spectral sequences: Preliminaries on some spectral sequences

-Finally, the other spectral sequence that we can produce is the one obtained by firstly taking cohomology on the columns and then calculating the cohomology of the rows; in this case, one obtains as $E_1$-page $E_1^{-i,j}=\roos^{-i} \left(\R^j \mathcal{T} (V)\right)$.
-In addition, since the boundary map of the $E_1$-page is the one of the Roos chain complex, and this chain complex computes the $i$th left derived functor of the colimit, its $E_2$-page turns out to be $E_2^{-i,j}=\Lf_i \colim_{p\in P} \R^j \mathcal{T} (V)$.
-Summing up, combining all the foregoing facts one obtains the spectral sequence
+Finally, the other spectral sequence that we can produce is the one obtained by firstly taking cohomology on the rows and then calculating the homology of the columns; in this case, one obtains as $E_1$-page $E_1^{-i,j}=\roos^{-i} \left(\R^j \mathcal{T} (V,C)\right)$.
+In addition, since the boundary map of the $E_1$-page is the one of the Roos chain complex, and this chain complex computes the $i$th left derived functor of the colimit, its $E_2$-page turns out to be $E_2^{-i,j}=\Lf_i \colim_{p\in P} \R^j\mathcal{T} (V,C)$.
+Summing up, combining all the foregoing facts we obtain the spectral sequence

 in the category of graded $A$-modules; this proves part (i).

 Now, let us prove part (ii).
 By our assumption, we have a canonical isomorphism of graded $A$--modules

 Now, fix $i\in\mathbb{N}_0$.
 Applying to the above isomorphism the $i$th left derived functor of the colimit over $P$, we obtain the following canonical isomorphism of graded $A$--modules: